 I always thought there would be nothing that I loved as much as playing the flute.
-But when I started performing frequently, I still felt there was something missing, like there was more I could be doing to bring music to my community.

 I’ve worked with students as young as 5 and as old as “I may look 50 but I’m still 25 at heart.”
 In every single case, I’ve witnessed how private lessons not only tremendously improve musical ability, but they make students better people.
 Music study goes beyond learning notes and rhythms.
 You’ll learn discipline, teamwork, critical listening, time management, and so much more.

 I’ve taught all around the nation, and no matter where I am, music lifts and strengthens people and communities.

 How did I get to where I am?

 Grab a snack and get comfy.
 Here's my story.

 It all started in Spokane, WA where I grew up.
 In 5th grade, I started playing the flute because the saxophone and clarinet looked more complicated (oh, the irony).
 After A MONTH of trying to get a sound out of the instrument on my own, I somehow finally figured it out, and after many light-headed practice sessions, I started improving.

 After two years, I felt like I had a knack for it, but I also realized that I had a ton of catching up to do if I wanted to play in the top band at school.
 So, I started taking private lessons, and the rest is history!
 By 8th grade, I knew I wanted to be a professional flutist, and I haven’t looked back since.

 By freshman year of high school, I was in my school’s top band and in the city's top youth orchestra.
 I thought I was hot stuff, so I also began competing.